Skip to content

 Instructions

-We’re all familiar with the breathtaking, colourful images of the cosmos captured by famous telescopes such as the Hubble Space Telescope, they’re used in magazines, on advertisements, album covers and T-shirts.
+We’re all familiar with the breathtaking, colorful images of the cosmos captured by famous telescopes such as the Hubble Space Telescope, they’re used in magazines, on advertisements, album covers and T-shirts.
 However, these images, like all astronomical photographs, are originally collected in black and white.

 1. To begin you’re going to need three images of your object; one taken with a red filter (R), one taken with a green filter (V) and one taken with a blue filter (B).
 You can use observations you have taken yourself, or images from the LCO data archive.
 A selection of objects can be found in the table below.
 Click on the object name to access the observations.